 Subash Iyer is Chief Counsel of the Federal Transit Administration.
-Since January 2021, he has served as the FTA’s principal legal officer and advises the Acting Administrator on all aspects of the FTA’s programs, functions, and activities.
+Since January 2021, he has served as the FTA’s principal legal officer and advises the Deputy Administrator on all aspects of the FTA’s programs, functions, and activities.

 Mr. Iyer previously served as law clerk to Associate Justice Ruth Bader Ginsburg of the U.S. Supreme Court, Chief Judge Robert A. Katzmann of the U.S. Court of Appeals for the Second Circuit, and Judge Jed S. Rakoff of the U.S. District Court for the Southern District of New York.

 Mr. Iyer received his J.D., summa cum laude, from New York University School of Law and his B.A., summa cum laude, from Columbia University.
 Before law school, he served as policy adviser to Administrator Karen G. Mills of the U.S. Small Business Administration and worked at a large management consulting firm.
 He and his wife have a young son.